vuongducphuong/documentation/content/applications/sales/sales/products_prices/ewallets_giftcards.rst

 With Odoo, customers can use **eWallets** and **gift cards** for online and in-store shopping.

-To enable eWallets and gift cards for eCommerce and Point of Sale (PoS), first enable :guilabel:`Discounts, Loyalty & Gift Card` under :menuselection:`Sales app --> Configuration --> Settings --> Pricing section`.
+To enable eWallets and gift cards for eCommerce and Điểm bán hàng (PoS), first enable :guilabel:`Discounts, Loyalty & Gift Card` under :menuselection:`Sales app --> Configuration --> Settings --> Pricing section`.
 Once enabled, go to :menuselection:`Sales app --> Products --> Gift cards & eWallet` and :guilabel:`Create` a new eWallet or gift card program.